Spencer-Easton/Apps-Script-Drive-Service-Account-Library/README.md

 ####Initialize the service with:

-     The function passed to init will be invoked by this library.
+     The function passed to init will be invoked by this library to
+     get an Oauth2 Token.
 It is responsible for checking the freshness of the token as
      this library will not do so.
 See the example script for an example of
      a token service function
 Init(function tokenService);